coderGtm/Shiftlog/documentation.md

-## 📋 This Page documents the APIs provided by release.io
+## 📋 This Page documents the APIs provided by Shiftlog

-release.io features a set of APIs to easily create, manage, and publish Release Notes for your apps/products.
+Shiftlog features a set of APIs to easily create, manage, and publish Release Notes for your apps/products.
 The APIs are divided into 4 major parts:

 ## 1. 🔐 Auth